 3.)
 I grew up on Cape Cod which is really cool (except in the winter).

 4.)
 I’ve lived in Boston since 2011.
 My favorite things to do here are dinner in the North End and visiting Faneuil Hall around the holidays.

 5.)
-My boyfriend is also sober and our fave thing to do is watch a good Netflix series with LOTS of snacks!
+My fiance is also sober and our fave thing to do is watch a good Netflix series with LOTS of snacks!